oberien/dotfiles/readynas-install.md

         * `apt install gnupg`
         * `apt-key adv --keyserver hkp://pool.sks-keyservers.net:80 --recv-keys <key>`
     * `apt autoremove`
+* in BIOS in Boot options, disable everything except the two RAID1 boot partition entries
+    * also disable the UEFI console, as it'll run anyway one no other boot device was found

 #### Set up server, ssh etc